 When a travel reimbursement payment is made by the foundation, it must be reported by the foundation to the president annually as required by OAR 580-46-035(6)(d).” http://www.ous.edu/dept/cont-div/fpm/trav-95-100#.230

 All Travel Reimbursements/Payments must include a business purpose.
-The nature of the business needs to be described in detail for each destination.
+The business purpose should be descriptive enough to clearly answer any questions regarding who traveled, the necessity of their travel, and the benefit to UO.
 IRS defines purpose as "Business purpose for the expense or the business benefit gained or expected to be gained".
-Descriptions should give enough information to determine the benefit.
+Please spell out any acronyms.
+Add any details deemed important to explain circumstances.

 Travelers who are on extended research trips should provide a daily log to document a business purpose for all days.
-The log should include dates, name(s) of the organization(s) involved (no acronyms, please); names and positions of individuals visited/consulted; places, monuments, or institutions visited; or other descriptions as appropriate.
-A description of the activity should be specific and mention for example, the research topic, paper title, etc, as appropriate.
+The log should include dates, name(s) of the organization(s) involved; names and positions of individuals visited/consulted; places, monuments, or institutions visited; or other descriptions as appropriate.
+A description of the activity should be specific and mention for example, the research topic, paper title, etc., as appropriate.

 - Attend Conference